Original Paper

 Investigating the mechanisms through which chat-based support facilitates emotional improvement is critical to guide ongoing inquiry in this field.
 Plans for future studies include expanding to derivative descriptions of each emotion to explore how optimism changes over time in the chat and measuring the interactions between different emotions.
 In addition, a granular analysis of the impact of the applied MI strategies on emotion change described in this paper will be reviewed for their direct impact in this digital setting.
 Finally, we will analyze for a larger sample size and other populations.

-Multimedia Appendices 1 and 2 outline the details of the propensity score matching.
-Figure 3 demonstrates how the matched moderator+single user chat emotion trends compare to moderator+small group chats.
+and outline the details of the propensity score matching. demonstrates how the matched moderator+single user chat emotion trends compare to moderator+small group chats.
 While all trends exhibit significant changes, the loneliness and optimism moderator+small group chat trends significantly improve over the moderator+single user chat chats.
 The graphs mark when the changes between the moderator+single user chat and moderator+small group chat trends become statistically significant (P<.05).
 For each trend, the time stamp where the changes were significant is highlighted.
 Specifically, the moderator+small group chat cohorts significantly outperform the moderator+single user chat cohort at >19 (P=.049) and >21 (P=.04) minutes for optimism and loneliness, respectively.

 In moderator+single user chats, we observed an increase of 45.22% in optimism and a drop of 33.63% in momentary loneliness.
 In moderator+small group chats, however, we observed a much more pronounced increase of 58.9% in optimism and a decline of 45.3% in momentary loneliness.
 The optimism trend for moderator+single user chats starts at 0.28 (SD 0.28) and ends at 0.51 (SD 0.35), and the moderator+small group chats’ optimism trend starts at 0.25 (SD 0.32) and ends at 0.61 (SD 0.35).
 The momentary loneliness trend for moderator+single user chats starts at 6.56 (SD 2.54) and drops to 4.35 (SD 3.15), and the moderator+small group chats’ loneliness trend starts at 6.27 (SD 2.32) and drops to 3.38 (SD 2.73).
 In addition, the significant difference in time in the trends for moderator+small group chats is a minute less than that for moderator+single user chats (8 minutes vs 9 minutes) for optimism and loneliness trends.
 Finally, the SD values for the moderator+small group chat trends were consistently lower than the ones for the moderator+single user chat cohort, indicating a more consistent decline in momentary loneliness, accompanied by a rise in optimism in moderator+small group chats compared to the moderator+single user chat chats.

-Textbox 3 illustrates some central themes from users’ comments throughout the digital chats, including positive affirmations of the experiences and concerns around privacy and barriers to accessing mental health services.
+illustrates some central themes from users’ comments throughout the digital chats, including positive affirmations of the experiences and concerns around privacy and barriers to accessing mental health services.

 aModerator+small group chats significantly outperform the moderator+single user chats.